 - Black soy beans: One cup of black soybeans contain 16 grams of carbs with 14 grams of fiber.
 That results in 2 grams of net carbs per cup, making this a standout alternative to the chickpea.
 The black soy bean also contains 6 grams of fat and 11 grams of protein.
 So on macros also, this options aligns well with dietary macro splits on the keto diet as it is more fats and protein than net carbs.

 What About Hummus On Keto?

 When I think about chickpeas, hummus is what first comes to mind.
 I absolutely love hummus.
 However, it does contain more carbs than I would typically recommend for keto dieting.
 On average hummus seems to contains about 3 net carbs per 2 Tbsp.
 That is not by any means low when considering we are only talking about a few tablespoons.

 That said, as long as you keep your carbs in check you can obviously eat a small amount of hummus on a keto diet.
 Though I do love hummus I would say that for me it is simply not worth the carbs.
 Thankfully, however, there are plenty of great keto hummus recipes online that you can find.

 Typically these keto hummus recipes call for keto-friendly ingredients like macadamia nuts and avocados instead of chickpeas.
 That said, I would recommend making your own hummus if you want to keep it as keto-friendly as possible.

-If you want to find out more about the keto diet I would suggest you check out my keto diet guide.
-In this article, I go over just about everything you need to know to start your keto journey.
+If you’d like to learn more about the keto diet check out my keto diet guide where I go over the top tips you need to know in order to start your keto journey.